John C. Davies II

-John Clay Davies II (May 1, 1920 – June 17, 2002) was an American businessman and politician who served one term as a Democratic United States Representative from New York, serving a single term from 1949 to 1951.
+John Clay Davies II (May 1, 1920 – June 17, 2002) was an American businessman and politician who served one term as a Democratic United States representative from New York, serving a single term from 1949 to 1951.

 Biography

-Born in Albany, he was the grandson of John Clay Davies, who served as New York Attorney General.
+Born in Albany, he was the son of Dorothy (née Dorrance) and John Davies and grandson of John Clay Davies, who served as New York Attorney General.
 The older of two children, Davies graduated from Camden High School, and attended the University of Alabama at Tuscaloosa and Hamilton College (in Clinton, New York).

 Early career

 He was editor of the Camden Chronicle in 1940 and 1941, and maintained public relations offices in Albany from 1941 to 1943.
 He was with the public relations department of Westinghouse Electric Corp. in New York City from 1943 to 1946, and was vice president of the Earle Ferris Co.
 Inc., in New York City from 1946 to 1948.
 From 1948 to 1953 he was a partner in a public relations business in Utica, New York.